GOMC-WSU/MoSDeF-dihedral-fit/docs/getting_started/quick_start/fit_a_dihedral_with_Gaussian_and_write_all_files.rst

 .. code:: ipython3

-    # The MoSDeF force field (FF) XML file which will be used
+    # The MoSDeF force field (FF) XML file which will be used.
     FF_XML_file = 'path_to_file/oplsaa_ethane_HC_CT_CT_HC.xml'

     # The mol2 file which is used.